redpesk-core/afb-cmake-modules/docs/dev_guide/advanced-usage.md

 - **TEST-HTDOCS**: The root directory of a web application.
  This target has to build its directory and put its files in the `${CMAKE_CURRENT_BINARY_DIR}/${TARGET_NAME}` directory.
-- **TEST-EXECUTABLE**: The entry point of your application executed by the AGL Application Framework.
+- **TEST-EXECUTABLE**: The entry point of your application executed by the Application Framework.
 - **TEST-LIBRARY**: An external third-party library bundled with the binding for its own purpose.